powsybl/powsybl-core/docs/grid_exchange_formats/ucte/export.md

 #### Tie line properties

-A tie line originating from 2 boundary lines, there can be inconsistencies for the geographical name and the node status.
+A tie line originates from 2 boundary lines. _Geographical name_ and _element name_ are values carried in IIDM by custom properties (further information on how they are sourced in [UCTE import](./import.md#line-conversion)).
+Although we expect both sides of the line to carry the same value for the same property, there can be discrepancies.

-- If both boundary lines have the same `geographicalName`, this value is used as the exported tie line geographical name
+- If both boundary lines have the same value, it is used in the exported tie line.
-- If one of the boundary lines has an empty `geographicalName`, the other boundary line's value is used.
+- If one of the boundary lines has an empty value, the other boundary line's value is used.
-- If both boundary lines have different `geographicalName` values, the exported tie line geographical name remains empty
+- If both boundary lines have different values, the exported tie line field remains empty.

-The same logic is used for node status (sourced from boundary lines `status_XNode` properties).

 ### Two-winding transformer conversion